 Sometime after marrying Frances, Albert took up residence in Frances’ family domains, in the Sunday Creek and then Broadford locations working as a butcher.
 Albert’s second marriage children in their later lives seldom spoke of their father other than that he was a butcher and was at one stage working for a butcher at the old Bonnie Doon township which village was long ago submerged under the waters of Eildon Weir after the weir’s level was raised in the 1930s.
 Sometime prior to 1910 Albert opened a butcher shop in Broadford – it was near the south eastern corner of the main road in Broadford and the road south to Sunday Creek.

 ‘Tabs’ (Horace) Wilson, Albert and Frances’ youngest son, during his last ten years of life, spoke of his father a number of times, telling his nephews Mike and Laurie Wilson (cousins) more of his father than they had ever heard from their fathers.
 What Tabs had to say rather suggested that Albert’s personality had as Tabs was growing up become a very difficult one, with frequent anger and aggressiveness towards some or perhaps all of his second family.
-The image on the left shows Albert near 60 – what might we read in the expression on his face here – a degree of bitterness perhaps.
+The image in the gallery below shows Albert near 60 – what might we read in the expression on his face here – a degree of bitterness perhaps.

 The fact that Tabs only very late in his long life opened up about his father, whilst the other siblings including the fathers of Laurie and Mike virtually never spoke of him at all indicates he was a difficult man and father, and their memories of him were not fond ones.
 Tabs recounted several events where his father promised a small treat if he performed some task for him, only to reneg on it later and with some vehemence.